IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 <figcaption><p>Figure 5 - Flowchart-centric CCG expressions</p></figcaption>
 </figure>

-In this approach, **trigger** events are associated with workflow states.
-For a CARD to evaluate to true, its trigger event must be true **and** its condition statement must also be true.
+In a flowchart or tree-diagram approach, **trigger** events are associated with workflow states.
+This means that for a CARD to evaluate to true, its trigger event must be true **and** its condition statement must also be true.
 The trigger events may be leveraged by a digital health solution to inform when it should invoke a CCG evaluation operation (\$apply).
-Such an approach requires each individual workflow process to be followed in its entirety so that each state in the workflow is reached; otherwise, the trigger events will not have a chance to fire true.
+However, such an approach relies on each individual workflow process being followed in its entirety so that each state in the workflow is reached; otherwise, associated trigger events will not have a chance to fire true and a CARD may be inadvertantly missed.

 <figure>
 <img src="image6.png"